sabit-shaiholla/football-oracle/README.md

-# Football Oracle: Your AI-Powered Scouting Companion
+# Football Oracle: Your AI-Powered Player Analytics tool

 Football Oracle is a cutting-edge web application that transforms the way football enthusiasts and professionals gather player insights.
 By leveraging advanced AI and natural language processing, Football Oracle provides comprehensive, data-driven football player analytics on demand.
 Whether you're a football fan, a fantasy football manager, or a just a freak loving this game as I do, Football Oracle empowers you with the knowledge you need and elevate your understanding of this beautiful game.

 ## Key Features

-* Intuitive Player Search: Easily find detailed scouting reports on any football player, from rising stars to seasoned veterans.
+* Intuitive Player Search: Easily find detailed player analytics reports on any football player, from rising stars to seasoned veterans.
 * AI-Generated Analytics: Receive comprehensive player analyses, including strengths, weaknesses, and potential impact on the team.
 * Personalized Ratings and Reviews: Share your own expert opinions by rating and commenting on reports, fostering a vibrant community of football enthusiasts.
 * Robust User Profiles: Manage your personal information, track your rating history, and update your reviews with ease.